mina-builders-team/recursive-mastermind-zkApp/README.md

 > It is recommended to call this method with the same transaction that deploys the zkApp, due to lower fee and security reasons.

-- `initGame` is the first method called to set up the game, initialize the secret combination, define the reward amount for the challenge and the referee's public key.
+- `initGame` is the first method called to set up the game, initialize the secret combination, define the reward amount for the challenge and the Referee's public key.
 The first user to call this method with valid inputs will be designated as the Code Master.

 - This method takes five arguments: